 Do try out single-color loops with this braid, too.
 As well as combinations of bicolor and single-color loops.
 I was on a roll with finding bicolor patterns when I made this series of posts, but you can use as many colors as you want, of single or and/or bicolor loops.
 I would love to see any that you make, either these patterns or your own…

-The exact same passage of loops could also be accomplished another, more efficient way: The braider holding 3 loops starts the braiding, and (in one of the two loop transfers) goes through his/her own loops and takes a loop directly from the other braider’s closest index finger—and ends up holding 4 loops.
+The exact same passage of loops could also be accomplished another, more efficient way: The braider holding three loops starts the braiding, but (in one of the two loop transfers) goes through his/her own loops and takes a loop directly from the other braider’s closest index finger—and ends up holding 4 loops.
 Then it’s the other braider’s turn to repeat those moves in mirror-image fashion.
-(That’s essentially what’s happening to the left and right hand loops in the 7-loop spanish braid directions above.) ***
+That’s essentially what’s happening to the left and right hand loops in the 7-loop spanish braid directions above, across the two hands of a single braider instead of the four hands of two braiders. ***

-I suspect that 17th C braiders used the term “Spanish” for any braid in which each braider makes four loop transfers per braiding cycle, rather than two (the more usual case).
-From what I can glean from Joy Boutrup’s instructions for all 3 Spanish braids that form the three letterbraids, and from Noémi Speiser’s descriptions in Old English Pattern Books for Loop Braiding, all the braids called Spanish had that in common.
-Some so-called Spanish braids were one-worker braids, some multiple-worker braids.
-But all seem to have 4 loop-transfers per braider, in each braiding cycle.
-[Joy Boutrup recently corroborated this].
+My assumption is that 17th C braiders used the term “Spanish” for any braid in which each braider makes four loop transfers per braiding cycle, rather than two (the more usual case).
+Noémi Speiser never said that anywhere in her description of “Spanish” braids in Old English Pattern Books for Loop Braiding.
+But from what I can glean from Joy Boutrup’s instructions for all 3 “Spanish” braids that form the three letterbraids, and from Noémi Speiser’s descriptions of the structure of the braids called “Spanish”, that seems to be thing they all have in common.
+Some were one-worker braids, some multiple-worker braids.
+But all seem to have 4 loop-transfers per braider, in each braiding cycle. [update - Joy Boutrup corroborated this when I asked her about it at Braids 2012].

-In OEPBforLB, Speiser defines Spanish braids by their weave structure rather than their method—as being plain weave, or a mix of plain weave and twill, rather than twill.
-But some plain weave is a given with 4 loop transfers and a limit of 5-7 loops per braider.
-An all-twill spanish braid would require a minimum of 9 loops per braider, which isn’t possible without using thumbs, or carrying multiple loops on some fingers.
-I’m guessing that braiders in the 17th century gave this name to certain braids based on their unusual method, not on the necessary result that some of these braids were mostly plain-weave and some had a mixed interlacing of both plain weave and twill. [new note: By this definition, my solo-braider "double braids" are also "spanish," even the ones of 9 or more loops and no plain weave areas]
+In OEPBforLB, Speiser defines Spanish braids by their weave structure rather than their method—as being plain weave, or occasionally a mix of plain weave and twill, rather than pure twill.
+But that’s a given with 4 loop transfers and a limit of 5-7 loops per braider.
+An all-twill braid would require a minimum of 9 loops per braider, which isn’t possible without using thumbs, or carrying multiple loops on some fingers.
+I’m guessing that braiders in the 17th century gave this name to certain braids based on their unusual method, not on the necessary result that such braids were plain-weave or mixed plain weave and twill.
+[By this definition, my solo-braider "double braids" are also "spanish,"]

-But why were these braids called “spanish”?
-Did they come to England from Spain, or maybe from even further away originally?
+So then there’s the question Why “Spanish”… Did this braiding method come to England from Spain, or maybe from even further away originally?
 In the few traditional spanish braids I’ve learned, loops are always transferred “outside→inward” in direction, which is the direction loops are transferred in the V-fell braiding method, not the A-fell method that was common in Europe.
-This seems a little strange to me, because 4-transfer braids can just as easily be made in the opposite directions, as in A-fell braiding.
-[V-fell braiding pulls outer loops to the center of the braid, while A-fell braiding pulls center loops to the outer edges of the braid.]
+This seems a little strange to me, because 4-transfer braids can just as easily be made in the opposite directions, as in A-fell braiding. [which is the way I usually make them, actually] V-fell braiding pulls outer loops to the center of the braid, while A-fell braiding pulls center loops to the outer edges of the braid.
 If European two-transfer braiding—square braids—had later evolved into 4-transfer doubled square braids done by one braider—spanish braids—why wouldn’t these braids have the typical European A-shaped fell, doubled into an AA fell?

-In India, and the rest of Asia and the Pacific, square loop braids are made with a V-shaped fell—loops are pulled from the outer edges of the braid to the center of the braid, the way I teach square braids.
-This method isn’t known from Europe (exc for one reference from Finland), or from Africa and the Middle East.
-This what makes me wonder if 4-transfer “spanish” braids are actually from India or Asia, and eventually reached England — via Spain — by the 17th C. [new note: Loop braiding has been documented in Asia as long ago as 3 or 4 thousand years, cf Mari Omura.]
-There is no mention of ‘spanish’ braids in the English loop braiding manuscripts of the 15th Century, they only appear in the 17th C manuscripts.
+In India, and the rest of Asia and the Pacific, square loop braids are made with a V-shaped fell.
+To me it seems possible that this 4-transfer “spanish” braiding method—known only from 17th C. England—actually had its origins in India or Asia, and was eventually introduced into England, maybe via Spain, sometime in the 17th C. [new note: Loop braiding has been documented in Asia as long ago as 3 or 4 thousand years, cf Mari Omura.]
+There is no mention of ‘spanish’ braids in the English loop braiding manuscripts of the 15th Century, that term only appears in the 17th C manuscripts.

 FOOTNOTES , REFERENCES, & BOOK REVIEW